upenndigitalscholarship/monuments-research-group/about.md

 Generous funding and support were provided by a number of sources, including the [Center for Undergraduate Research and Fellowships](https://curf.upenn.edu/), the [Center for the Study of Race, Ethnicity, and Immigration](https://cseri.sas.upenn.edu/), and the [Price Lab for Digital Humanities](https://pricelab.sas.upenn.edu/).

+[Comments and corrections](https://rels.sas.upenn.edu/people/donovan-schaefer) on this student-faculty collaborative project are welcome!

+*Please note that some hyperlinks on this site direct to private digital repositories that are not publicly accessible.*

 <div class="content-warning">

 *Black journalists in the post-Reconstruction era unflinchingly documented the white supremacist violence, both physical and psychological, inflicted on Black people during this period.
 Wherever possible, we have used the language and descriptions presented in these materials to faithfully convey the pain and sense of urgency of their moment.
 Readers can expect to find offensive language and references to violent episodes in these articles.*